 \subsection{Robustness to Post-Hoc Claim Edits}

 So far, the claims used to construct the attacks are also the ones used in the final evaluation of the victim model.
-However, adversaries may not have full control over the propagation and digestion of claims, thus, over the phrasings used in verification.
+However, adversaries may not have full control over the propagation and digestion of claims and thus over the phrasings used in verification.
 Therefore, attacks need to not overfit (for both the retrieval and verification steps) the claim-phrasings used in construction.
 To test this, we created paraphrases of claims and tested them against the \textit{already-computed} attack sentences by repeating $\mathcal{D}$'s retrieval and verification given the new claims (step 2 in~\autoref{fig:attacks_flow}).
 To create paraphrases, we use the PEGASUS model used in the `omitting paraphrase' attack.
 To ensure that paraphrases are semantically equivalent, we draw different samples and take the one with the highest retrieval score to the original claim that also contains all of its named entities~\cite{link18_spacy} (e.g., to exclude sentences that might replace a person's name with a pronoun).
-We discard examples where only exact matches were found, or not all named entities exist.
-Next, we test the paraphrases on the downstream model, $\mathcal{M}$, with no attacks.
+We discard examples where only exact matches were found or not all named entities exist.
+Next, we test the paraphrases on the downstream model $\mathcal{M}$ with no attacks.
 We use the examples that retained the same prediction for further analysis (70\% of the data, after all exclusions).
 These measures are to ensure that the drop in performance can be attributed to the attacks, not because the new claims are semantically different.
-This is also important since previous work~\cite{thorne2019evaluating} has shown that models are sensitives to claim phrasing patterns.
-Examples of the new claim are in~\autoref{tab:paraphrases_example} in Appendix~\ref{sec:appendix_examples}; they might include syntactic and lexical changes or double negation.~\autoref{tab:claim_para_res} shows that the attacks' performance on the original and paraphrased claims are comparable.
+This is also important since previous work~\cite{thorne2019evaluating} has shown that models are sensitive to claim phrasing patterns.
+New claims might include syntactic and lexical changes or double negation (\autoref{tab:paraphrases_example}).

+~\autoref{tab:claim_para_res} shows that the attacks' performance on the original and paraphrased claims are comparable.
 The attacks also consistently achieve the corresponding \hlgoals{targets} (indicated by the `$\rightarrow$ NEI' ratio) instead of performing random changes.
 This experiment also suggests that potential defenses based on claim paraphrasing might not be effective.

 \begin{mdframed}[linecolor=gray(x11gray),backgroundcolor=lightgray,roundcorner=20pt,linewidth=1.5pt] \textbf{Summary \#4:} Attacks work well even after post-hoc modifications and paraphrasing of the claims. \end{mdframed}